edgedb/rfcs/text/1001-edgedb-server-control.rst

 -------

 ``<name>``
   The name of the EdgeDB instance.
-If not specified, the name ``default`` is used.
+If omitted all stable instances will be upgraded to the latest minor version.
+(Or all nightly instances will be upgraded with ``--nightly``)

 ``--to-version``
   Specifies the version of EdgeDB to upgrade to.
 If not specified,